-Each white-to-off-white, capsule-shaped tablet, scored and engraved with "APO" score "500" on one side and plain on the other, contains 500 mg deferiprone.
+Each white-to-off-white, capsule-shaped tablet, scored and engraved with "APO" score "500" on one side and plain on the other, contains 500 mg of deferiprone.
 Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate and microcrystalline cellulose (M102); coating: hydroxypropyl methyl cellulose (2910), polyethylene glycol (3350), and titanium dioxide.

-Each white-to-off-white, capsule-shaped tablet, scored and engraved with "APO" score "1000" on one side and plain on the other, contains 1000 mg deferiprone.
+Each white-to-off-white, capsule-shaped tablet, scored and engraved with "APO" score "1000" on one side and plain on the other, contains 1000 mg of deferiprone.
 Nonmedicinal ingredients: crospovidone, magnesium stearate, and methyl cellulose (A15LV); coating: hydroxypropyl cellulose (LF), hydroxypropyl methylcellulose (2910 E5), polyethylene glycol (8000), and titanium dioxide.

-Each mL of clear, reddish-orange-coloured liquid contains 100 mg deferiprone.
+Each mL of clear, reddish-orange-coloured liquid contains 100 mg of deferiprone.
 Nonmedicinal ingredients: artificial cherry flavor, glycerol, Sunset Yellow FCF, hydrochloric acid, hydroxyethyl cellulose (Type H Pharm), peppermint oil, purified water, and sucralose.